vvvv666/greenfield-docs/src/guide/getting-started/interact-with-greenfield.md

 #### Make Bucket

-You can run "./gnfd-cmd storage -h " to get help of the storage operations.
+You can run "./gnfd-cmd bucket -h " to get help of the bucket operations.

 The below command can be used to create a new bucket called testbucket:

 ```
-gnfd-cmd storage make-bucket gnfd://testbucket
+gnfd-cmd bucket create gnfd://testbucket
 ```

 The command supports "-primarySP" flag to select the storage provider on which you want to create a bucket.
 The content of the flag should be the operator address of the storage provider.
 If this value is not set, the first SP in the storage provider list will be selected as the upload target by default.

-The user can update the bucket meta by the "storage update-bucket" command.
+The user can update the bucket meta by the "bucket update" command.
 It supports updating bucket visibility, charged quota, or payment address.

 ```
 // update bucket charged quota
-gnfd-cmd storage update-bucket --chargedQuota 50000 gnfd://testbucket
+gnfd-cmd bucket update --chargedQuota 50000 gnfd://testbucket
+// update bucket visibility
+gnfd-cmd bucket update --visibility=public-read gnfd://testbucket
 ```

 #### Upload/Download Files

 (1) put Object

-The user can upload the local file to the bucket by the "storage put" command.
+The user can upload the local file to the bucket by the "object put" command.
 The following command example uploads an object named 'testobject' to the 'testbucket' bucket.
 The file payload for the upload is read from the local file indicated by 'file-path'.

 ```
-gnfd-cmd storage put --contentType "text/xml" file-path gnfd://testbucket/testobject
+gnfd-cmd object put --contentType "text/xml" file-path gnfd://testbucket/testobject
 ```

+If the object name has not been set, the command will use the file name as object name.
 After the command is executed, it will send createObject txn to the chain and uploads the payload of the object to the storage provider.
 The command will return the uploading info after the object have been sealed.

 (2) download object

-The user can download the object into the local file by the "storage get" command.
+The user can download the object into the local file by the "object get" command.
 The following command example downloads 'testobject' from 'testbucket' to the local 'file-path' and prints the length of the downloaded file.
+The filepath can be a specific file path, a directory path, or not set at all.
+If the file-path is not set, the command will download the content to a file with the same name as the object name in the current directory.
 ```
-gnfd-cmd storage get gnfd://testbucket/testobject file-path
+gnfd-cmd object get gnfd://testbucket/testobject file-path
 ```

 After the command is executed, it will send a download request to the storage provider and download the object.